Amended fire restrictions: Stage 1 fire restrictions in western Boulder County. Fire restrictions rescinded in eastern Boulder County.

 • Number of human deaths

-The Culex mosquito is the carrier of West Nile virus in Colorado.
-Culex mosquitoes are common in Boulder County and take about two weeks to grow in warm weather.
+The Culex mosquito is a carrier of West Nile virus in Colorado.
+It is common in Boulder County and takes about two weeks to grow in warm weather.
 Getting rid of standing water can help stop them from multiplying.

 Learn more about Culex mosquitoes (CDC)